-The overall burden of HZ in terms of epidemiological impact, complications and sequelae in the short and long term, the availability of sub-optimal therapies and the high costs associated with diagnosis and clinicaltherapeutical management of patients represent the rationale and the grounds for the development of an appropriate preventive measure against this disease.
-A specific intervention to reduce the frequency and severity of HZ and its sequelae stimulating the cell-mediated response was deemed necessary (Lukas et al., 2011).
+The overall burden of HZ in terms of epidemiological impact, complications and sequelae in the short and long terms, the availability of sub-optimal therapies and the high costs associated with diagnosis and clinical-therapeutical management of patients represent the rationale and the grounds for the development of an appropriate preventive measure against this disease.
+A specific intervention to reduce the frequency and severity of HZ and its sequelae stimulating the cell-mediated response was deemed necessary (Lukas et al., 2012).
 Over the years, varicella vaccines (live attenuated virus) with high antigenic titres have been shown to elicit a significant increase in VZV-specific CMI in immunocompetent elderly subjects (Oxman, 1995; Levin et al., 2003).
-A high antigenic titre shingles vaccine was developed and produced.
-The antigenic content is > 19,400 plaque-forming units (PFU), an amount at least 10 times higher than the antigenic content of the vaccine for chickenpox for paediatric use produced by the same company (Summary of Product Characteristics, Annex I).
-The worldwide estimates suggest that more than 1.7 million new cases of HZ occur annually, with about 4 cases per 1,000 persons/year (Yawn & Gilden, 2013).
-The individual risk of developing HZ ranges between 24% and 30%, equal to 1 individual in 4 people (Gross et al., 2003).
-However, for subjects aged > 85 years, this risk increases to 1 individual in 2 people (Schmader, 2001).
+A high-antigenic titre shingles vaccine was developed and produced.
+The antigenic content is >19 400 plaque-forming units (p.f.u.), an amount at least 10 times higher than the antigenic content of the vaccine for chickenpox for paediatric use produced by the same company (Zostavax SPC, 2016).
+The worldwide estimates suggest that more than 1.7 million new cases of HZ occur annually, with about 4 cases per 1000 person-years (Yawn & Gilden, 2013).
+The individual risk of developing HZ ranges from 24 % to 30 %, equal to one individual in four people (Gross et al., 2003).
+However, for subjects aged >85 years, this risk increases to one individual in two people (Schmader, 2001).
 The incidence of HZ does not show a seasonal or epidemic trend and markedly increases in people older than 50 years, even if immunocompetent (Donahue, 1995; Yawn et al., 2007).
-In Europe, 95% of adults aged ≥ 50 years, having previously experienced chickenpox, maintain the VZV in a latent form and are therefore at risk of developing HZ (Johnson et al., 2007).
-The prevalence rate increases with age: 1/1,000 in children <10 years, 2/1,000 in adults <40 years, 1-4/1,000 in adults between 40-50 years, 7-8/1,000 after 50 years and $10/1,000 \text{ in } \ge 80 \text{ years (Pinchinat et al., } 2013).$
+In Europe, 95% of adults aged ≥50 years, having previously experienced chickenpox, maintain VZV in a latent form and are therefore at risk for developing HZ (Johnson et al., 2007).
+The prevalence rate increases with age: 1/1000 in children <10 years, 2/1000 in adults <40 years, 1 to 4/1000 in adults between 40 and 50 years, 7 to 8/1000 after 50 years and 10/1000 in ≥ 80 years (Pinchinat et al., 2013).